opcow/modular-apple-watch-dock/README.md

 The cradle part is optional.
 My 44mm v6 watch doesn't need it.
 Maybe it could help with the 40mm, or use V2 which can be adjusted for the size of your watch. ¯\\_(ツ)_/¯

 Both versions of the claw have worked well for me.
 The jointed claw may be delicate.
-I just press inward near the joint using my thumb to loosen up the joints.
 The jointed claw has a slightly larger gap where the cable should pass through.
 There is a mark (a small rounded slot) showing where the wire should go.

 How to Print
 ---